 - minced garlic (fresh is best, or ⅓ teaspoon dried)

 - minced ginger (fresh is best, or ⅓ teaspoon dried)

 The original recipe calls for pork shoulder or butt, however I usually end up using a pork tenderloin to make it a bit less fatty.

-You should be able to easily find all of the ingredients in the Asian section of a well stocked grocery store.
+You should be able to easily find the hoisin, sesame oil and tahini in the Asian section of a well stocked grocery store.